 Inspiration

-Inspiration – this is the page for exactly that.
+Inspiration – this is the page for helping you to get inspiration to go for a reclaimed parquet floor.

-We want to showcase that parquet can look modern or traditional using a variety of examples of our supply parquet.
-This is for our retail customers, with a view to giving some inspiration for your own project.
+We want to showcase the idea that parquet can look modern or traditional using a variety of visual images of our supply parquet.
+This is especially aimed at our retail customers, with a view to giving some inspiration for your own project.

-Kitchens, hallways, sitting rooms, bathroom – parquet flooring can be fitted pretty much anywhere.
-It’s not that the flooring is wood, in fact it is all about what the top-coat and the species are.
+Kitchens, bathrooms, hallways and sitting rooms – you can lay parquet flooring pretty much anywhere.
+It’s not that the flooring is simply wood, in fact it is all about what the top-coat and the species are.
 With the right surface and wood type, parquet can be used in most environments.

 Pitch Pine used imaginatively in a period house.
 This looks amazing with the bold walls and woodwork.